The attraction of Easthill park is the feeling of open space - the wide open expanses of grass really give you an air of freedom.

 Easthill Park is one of seven parks in the city recognised by the Green Flag award scheme.

 The Park Cafe trains young people in basic work and catering skills whilst serving snacks, drinks, and meals several days a week.
-7000 customers were served and 12 young people trained in the cafe's first year of operation from March 2015.
+7000 customers were served and 12 young people trained in the cafe's first year of operation (2015.)

 Points of Interest

 These natural fitness stations were hand-made by a local carpenter, using Sweet Chestnut cut sustainably from Stanmer Park woods by Park Rangers, as part of the council’s woodland management project.
 The metal bars were sourced from scrap, then sanded and painted.

 The gym features a Hop/Balance Beam, a Sit-up Bench, Parallel Bars and Chin-up Bars.
 We hope you enjoy this exciting and bespoke feature.

 Have you found a problem at the park?
 If so, contact us using our online City Parks problem report form.

 Click the map above to find the park's location.